How to Firm Up Dog Poop

 Just as with humans, there are good bacteria living in your dog’s intestinal tract.
 Bacteria in the gut produce necessary vitamins, like Vitamin K, which is essential for clotting, and they help digest the food, making its way through the system.

 Unlike humans, however, the bacteria in a dog’s gut is different from ours.
 That’s why it’s important to make sure you are giving probiotic supplements designed for dogs and not for humans.
 Those designed for humans can actually make your dog’s loose stool worse.
 Fortiflora is one probiotic that is specifically made for dogs.
-Of course, you can always call your veterinarian for recommendations.
+Consult your veterinarian for recommendations.

 9. Fiber Is Fine!